nithinmurali/pygsheets/README.md

 * Simple to use
 * Google spreadsheet api __v4__ support
-* Open, create, delete and Share spreadsheets using _title_ or _key
+* Open, create, delete and share spreadsheets using _title_ or _key
 * Control permissions of spreadsheets.
 * Extract range, entire row or column values.
 * Work offline and update the requests in batch